SDA-SE/sda-spring-boot-commons/docs/web/index.md

 | `opa.client.connection.timeout` _string_ | The connection timeout of the client that calls the Open Policy Agent server.  | `500ms`                                                              | `2s`                                     | `OPA_CLIENT_CONNECTION_TIMEOUT` |
 | `opa.client.timeout` _string_            | The read timeout of the client that calls the Open Policy Agent server.        | `500ms`                                                              | `2s`                                     | `OPA_CLIENT_TIMEOUT`            |

+For further information have a look at the [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#documentation).
 ## Web

-The list of web configuration:
+The list of web configurations:

 - The`server.servlet.context-path` defaults to `/api`
 - The`server.port` defaults to `8080`